KinteLiX/candy-appliance-card/README.md

 You might need to change some of the values in the picture elements card and you might have to add more icons to `config/www/candy-icons` if your appliance has additional programs for instance.

 # Troubleshooting
-If your image(s) don't seem to update after you replaced or changed them, try adding `?=v1` in the picture elements card after the image extension to force an update.
+If your image(s) don't seem to update after you replaced or changed them, try adding `?=v1` in the picture elements card after the file extension to force an update.